JosLaw/valerie-mehong/README.md

  - Accessibility - Each page has been checked via lighthouse confirming over 60/100 across all areas tested

  ![screenshot of lighthouse test results](/assets/images/readme_docs/lighthouse_test.jpg)

 ---

+## **Technologies**
+ - HTML - Core structure and functionality of the site
+ - CSS - Styling of the site
+ - Gitpod - Code editor used to write/design the site
+ - Github - Stores the site code and logged versions
+ - Gitpages - Hosts the live site

+---